youqad/Neurorobotics_Navigation-Strategies/Lab2_Navigation_Strategies.md

 We observe that as $γ$ increases, ....

+$γ$ determines a tradeoff between exploration (exploring farther states) and exploitation/greediness (exploiting the rewards of the nearby one).
+As it happens: the smaller the parameter γ, the more the robot tends to exploit the closest state associated with a (strictly) positive reward (even if there might be a state farther on which a given action leads to a bigger reward).

 The average of the trial time for those different parameter combinations is shown in the following chart: